Wednesday, March 6, 2019

 Our leaders have the most significant role to play in all of these circumstances affecting the state of health of Filipino children.
 They may have reflected on their shortcomings and are now doing their part to correct the mistakes they have caused.
 For the Chief Public Attorney, her sudden active campaign for vaccination may not be an admission of guilt, hence taking responsibility for her actions if her advocacy to fight for her clients led to our country's health crisis.

-May this health crisis call other media personalities and social media influencers to do the same thing and stop disinformation campaigns causing trials by publicity and untoward events?
+May this health crisis call other media personalities and social media influencers to do the same and stop disinformation campaigns that cause trials by publicity and untoward events?
 The worst is the loss of lives.
 We have lost the confidence of our people in our Government's immunization campaign, and it might take time for others to regain their trust.

 Full immunization is essential in developing immunity against highly communicable diseases.
-Imagine if all children received full immunization; we would be closer to eradicating diseases like measles.
+Vaccination is a crucial tool in preventing diseases like measles.
+Imagine if all children received full immunization; we would be closer to eradicating these diseases.

 We have already eradicated diseases like polio and maternal and neonatal tetanus.
-Hence we can also achieve a measles-free country and eliminate other conditions through full immunization.
-It may be a challenging task for our healthcare workers, but with our government's active campaign and the public's cooperation, the goal can be achieved.
+Hence, we can also achieve a measles-free country and eliminate other conditions through full immunization.
+It may be a challenging task for our healthcare workers, but the goal can be achieved with our government's active campaign and the public's cooperation, offering a hopeful vision for the future

-As a Healthcare advocate, I want to protect my family and the public through health education to live the best life they deserve.
-Whoever we are, we can become health advocates, and our advocacy can create a ripple effect toward a healthy citizenry and community.
+As a healthcare advocate, I want to protect my family and the public through health education so that they can live the best lives they deserve.
+Whoever we are, we can become health advocates, and our advocacy can create a ripple effect toward a healthy citizenry and community, emphasizing the power of collective action.

 © 2019 Del Cusay